Neriquo/crypto-check-flutter/README.md

 Go to https://docs.coinapi.io/ and take a look at the documentation but mostly the exchange rates : https://docs.coinapi.io/#exchange-rates

-The url you should use looks like this

 # Step 4 - Fetch the current price of bitcoin (BTC) in US dollars (USD)

 The value we're interested from the API is the rate of Bitcoin in USD.